 Registration instructions differ for each user group:

 - Service Providers or Providers of Telecom-Related Services (PTRS) can visit https://numberportability.com/npac-service to register for the NPAC service.

-- Businesses that must comply with the Wireless Do Not Call laws can visit https://marketers.numberportability.com/registration/ to register for the PortData Comply service
+- Businesses that must comply with TCPA Compliance can visit https://numberportability.com/portdata-comply-service to register for the PortData Comply service

 - Is there a fee for registration?